Sign-up ends in:

 While you swing back to the target, keep your backside touching the alignment stick.
 As you swing down, push into that alignment stick; don’t lose connection with it.

-You’ll feel your core start to rotate and turn more tightly.
+You’ll feel your core start to rotate and turn better.

 Throughout the backswing, your chest will rotate slightly up and away from the target.

-However, when you swing through the ball, the chest needs to rotate down toward the ground again.
+However, when you swing through the ball, the chest needs to rotate down toward the ground.
 This motion allows you to stay more over the ball and compress it.

 To work on this you can use this drill from Chris Ryan where he holds a golf club over his chest to indicate the shoulders are pointing down at setup.